twilight-rs/twilight/utils/mention/README.md

 ## Examples

-Create a mention formatter a user ID, and then format it in a message:
+Create a mention formatter for a user ID, and then format it in a message:

 ```rust
 use twilight_mention::Mention;